• A septic system’s components include a septic tank and a drain field, working together to treat and dispose of household wastewater effectively.

 Septic Tank: This watertight container — typically made of concrete, fiberglass, or plastic — is buried underground.
 It receives wastewater from the home, allowing solids to settle at the bottom as sludge while oils and grease float to the top as scum.
 The tank separates these materials from the liquid wastewater, known as effluent, which flows into the drain field.

 Drain Field: This is a network of perforated pipes laid in trenches that are filled with gravel or other aggregate material.
 The effluent from the septic tank is distributed evenly into the soil through these pipes.
 The soil acts as a natural filter, removing harmful bacteria, viruses, and nutrients as the wastewater percolates down to the groundwater.
-Soil microorganisms play a crucial role in breaking down remaining organic matter and pathogens, ensuring the water reaching the groundwater is safe.
+Because of the water and nutrients absorbed above the drain field, the ground in that area is often noticeably more fertile Soil microorganisms play a crucial role in breaking down remaining organic matter and pathogens, ensuring the water reaching the groundwater is safe.

-The Role of Septic System Bacteria in Breaking Down Waste
+The Purpose of Septic Tank Bacteria in Breaking Down Waste

 Bacteria are the unsung heroes of a septic system.
 These microorganisms are essential for the decomposition of organic matter in wastewater.
 There are two types of bacteria involved in this process: anaerobic bacteria (which thrive in the absence of oxygen) and aerobic bacteria (which require oxygen).